leanswift/leanswift.github.io/mobile/src/pages/mo-receipt.md

 ### <a name="settings"></a>Settings

-Initially the MO Receipt module settings can be opened to choose warehouse and facility.
+​		Initially, the MO Receipt module settings can be opened to choose the warehouse and facility.

 <img src="../images/MORE/1.gif" style="zoom:100%;" />